Do you have just one smoke detector in your home?

 a) On every level of your home.

-Look around your home and make sure there’s a smoke detector on every level – including the basement (Interestingly, NFPA recommends not placing a fire alarm in an attic).
+The NFPA recommend installing a smoke alarm around your home and make sure there’s a smoke detector on every level – including the basement (Interestingly, at the time of writing this article, the NFPA recommended not placing a fire alarm in an attic ).
 Floors and roofs act as barriers between fires, meaning a fire may be raging on one level without a detector on another level sounding the alarm.
-So, ensure there’s an alarm on each level.
+That’s why it’s recommended to ensure there’s an alarm on each level.

 b) In Every Bedroom.

-Once you’ve got one alarm on each level, install an alarm in each bedroom.
+Once you’ve got one alarm on each level, the NFPA recommends installing an alarm in each bedroom .
 You’ll be surprised how many jurisdictions have this as a legal requirement.
 But besides the legal requirements, bedrooms are an ideal place to put your smoke detectors.
 It will be close to sleeping family members which will increase their chances of waking up if it goes off.
 It will also ensure a fire close to sleeping family members will be detected quickly.

 c) Outside Bedrooms.

-If there is a hallway that leads to several bedrooms, it is often recommended that a smoke alarm be placed in the hallway as well.
+If there is a hallway that leads to several bedrooms, it is recommended by NFPA that a smoke alarm be placed in the hallway outside the bedroom as well .
 If people are sleeping in their bedroom with the door shut, a fire can get out of control in the rest of the house before their alarm goes off in their sealed-off bedroom.
 Therefore, it’s imperative they’re given a fair early warning about a fire outside their bedroom door.

 d) On Stairways.

 Smoke and heat travel through stairways as fires spread around homes.
 This makes the stairway an ideal location for a smoke alarm that will provide an early warning to people in your house.